 MACKPLan Latest News

 On 22 Jul, with the endorsement of the Parish Council, the Regulation 15 MACK Plan was submitted to WDBC.
-This package of documents can be viewed on the Regulation 15 MACK Plan Submission tab above or by clicking here.
+This updated version of the MACK Plan reflects the outcome of the Regulation 14 consultation which took place from Dec 2020 to Feb 2021.
+The package of documents can be viewed on the Regulation 15 MACK Plan Submission tab above or by clicking here.
 The documents submitted include the following:

 - The MACK Plan and all its appendices